SchrodtSven/PhpSeven/README.md

 # PhpSeven
-Collection of tests for new Features in PHP 7.*
+Collection of tests for new Features in PHP 7.* An overview of new features for each (sub) version is listed [here](doq/VersionHistory.md).

 ## PHP 7.2